symfony/symfony-docs/http_cache.rst

 Symfony Reverse Proxy
 ~~~~~~~~~~~~~~~~~~~~~

-Symfony comes with a reverse proxy (i.e. gateway cache) written in PHP.
+Symfony comes with a reverse proxy (e.g. gateway cache) written in PHP.
 :ref:`It's not a fully-featured reverse proxy cache like Varnish <http-cache-symfony-versus-varnish>`,
 but is a great way to start.